Skinner927/interactive-live-sql-injection-tool/README.md

 me that would be great.

 ## Disclaimer
-This tool was written over the course of 3 days.
+This tool was initially written over the course of 3 days.
 Some code is a little slapped together.
 I hold no responsibility for what you do with this tool or what you learn from it.
 This is an educational tool for proof of concept work.

 ## License
 I'm licensing this under the WTFPL (Do What the Fuck You Want to Public License).